Tuesday, March 8, 2016

 Leaving a room, he keeps himself between anyone else and the Hornet, never turning his back on the others until both he and his boss are out the door.

-He'll do anything, including facing a Sherman tank armed only with a tear-gas grenade or taking on an entire army of martial-arts assassins!
+He'll do anything, including facing a Sherman tank while armed only with a tear-gas grenade or taking on an entire army of martial-arts assassins!

 But nowhere in the series is Kato spotlighted as in the episode "The Preying Mantis", involving a Chinese criminal group called a "Tong", despite having very little dialogue.